Car Accident Lawyer in Harrisonburg

 - Aggressive Driving—Tailgating, running red lights and other types of aggressive driving increase the risk of a car accident.
 Drivers who accelerate to beat red lights and fail to yield the right of the way put in jeopardy everyone on the roadways.
 Aggressive drivers in Harrisonburg should be held accountable when their disregard for safety causes accidents and injuries.

 If you are trying to recover from a serious injury caused by another motorist, take advantage of a courtesy case review by a Harrisonburg accident attorney at the Kendall Law Firm.
 We will address your questions and discuss whether you have a valid personal injury claim and what types of damages you may be entitled to claim.

-At Kendall Law Firm, our Harrisonburg attorney wants to help you with your legal questions, and you should expect thoughtful answers to your questions.
+At Kendall Law Firm, a Harrisonburg car accident attorney will help you with your legal questions, and you should expect thoughtful answers to your questions.

 What To Do If You Are In A Car Accident In Harrisonburg

 After a car accident in Harrisonburg, the drivers involved are required to stop immediately at the accident scene without blocking traffic as leaving the scene may be considered a hit and run offense.
 You should check whether you or anyone else is injured and request emergency medical assistance if needed.

 Call Harrisonburg police and report the accident and request an ambulance if needed.
 Virginia law requires that motorists provide reasonable assistance to an injured person.